boobeh123/BANKI/BANKI-answers.md

   ```
   - **Source:** [Philip Roberts: The Event Loop JSConf](https://www.youtube.com/watch?v=8aGhZQkoFbQ)
   - **Source2:** [Jake Archibald: In The Loop JSConf](https://www.youtube.com/watch?v=cCOL7MC4Pl0)
-  - **Explanation:**
-  The event loop runs tasks in the call stack first and when the stack is empty the event loop picks up tasks from the task queue and moves those tasks to the call stack to be run.
 - [X] What is a Stack?
   - **Explanation:** The call stack is a Last In First Out data structure.
   - **Use:** Each line of synchronous code is a task that is moved to the stack and the last task in the stack is executed first.